Gromov-Witten/Hurwitz wall-crossing: Introduction

-such that the map $\rho$ is a virtual normalisation in the sense of the diagram (\ref{normalisation}), which makes two spaces equivalent from the perspective of enumerative geometry.
+such that the map $\rho$ is a virtual normalisation in the sense of the diagram (\ref{normalisation}), which makes two spaces equivalent from the perspective of enumerative geometry, see \cite{AGV} for the construction of $\CK_{g,N}([X^{(n)}],\beta)$ and \cite{BG} for the notion of extended degree of maps to orbifolds that we use in this work.
 We therefore get an interpolation,

 which is completely analogous to (\ref{qmwall}).